Sharrnah/whispering/documentation/configurations.md

 vad_frames_per_buffer: 2000,  # Voice activity detection (VAD) sample size (how many audio samples should be tested).
 vad_thread_num: 1,  # number of threads to use for VAD.
 push_to_talk_key: "",  # Push to talk key or key combination. (empty or None to disable)
-word_timestamps: False,  # if enabled, Whisper will add timestamps to the transcribed text.
+word_timestamps: False,  # Qwen timestamps require a separate forced-aligner model and are not enabled by this setting.
-faster_without_timestamps: False,  # if enabled, faster whisper will only sample text tokens. (only when using stt_type=faster_whisper)
+faster_without_timestamps: False,  # faster-whisper only; Qwen already returns text without timestamps.
 whisper_apply_voice_markers: False,  # if enabled, Whisper will apply voice markers.
 max_sentence_repetition: -1,  # set max sentence repetition in result (-1 = disabled)